 Today, my time is divided among developing projects that stimulate my mind (with Android Apps as the next bullet on my list), cheering for the Portland Trail Blazers, and tinkering with mechanical keyboards.

-In the past, I’ve poured my energy into building the eSports community at Princeton University as the President of Princeton eSports, tested the latest Android ROMs and Kernels (at the time), and contributed to the crash routing protocols at Aidoc Medical.
+In the past, I’ve poured my energy into building the eSports community at Princeton University as the President of Princeton eSports, tested the latest Android ROMs and Kernels, contributed to the crash routing protocols at Aidoc Medical, and implemented the digital codes system for selling Roblox Gift Cards on Amazon.

 Gaming continues to inspire me as I hope to contribute to the industry by building and improving upon groundbreaking platforms like many innovators before me (for instance, at Roblox).
 In whatever segment of the tech industry I may become passionate about working in, the drive to improve and innovate as a developer will be present due to the inspiration I’ve received from being a part of the gaming industry.